psingh816/digital-clock/README.md

-# digital-clock
-digital clock using html,css ,js
+# Simple Digital Clock with JavaScript